ArmageddonKnight/Lecture_Notes_in_Compilers/README.md

-# Lecture Notes on Compilers
+# Lecture Notes in Compilers

-This repository contains lecture notes on compilers.
+This repository contains lecture notes in compilers.